 Things to do in Eilat Israel – Sunset cruise

 The best way to end a day full of sun and beach activities is to board on one of the yachts and sail the Gulf of Aqaba.
+If you wish to have Jobs on yachts, you can click here and get more information.
 The whole resort is sparkling in the setting sun.
 You can observe three countries at once – Egypt, Israel and Jordan.
 All of them peacefully melt into a picturesque background and you almost forget about borders.
 You will be passing Doplin reef and have a good chance spotting the dolphins.
 Once your boat reaches the imaginative border, you will be greeted by a border patrol and turn around to head back.
 Once the sun sets, music, snacks and drinks will get the party going!

 One of the highlights of this trip and one of the best Things to do in Eilat Israel was definitely visiting dolphin reef in Eilat Israel.
 It’s a fantastic opportunity to meet and observe these beautiful animals in their natural habitat.
 The park offers various way to experience dolphins – snorkeling or diving with guided group or watching them from the docks during feeding times.